-In the case of a minor movement and subsequent stop whilst the red lights are on, the Race Direction will be the sole judge of whether an advantage has been gained.
+In the case of a minor movement and subsequent stop whilst the red lights are on, FIM Stewards panel will be the sole judge of whether an advantage has been gained.

-Race Direction will decide if a penalty will be imposed for taking advantage by anticipating the start and must communicate the penalty to the rider as soon as possible.
+The FIM Stewards panel will decide if a penalty will be imposed for taking advantage by anticipating the start and must communicate the penalty to the rider as soon as possible.

-15. If, after the start of the race, a rider stalls his motorcycle, then he may be assisted by being pushed along the track until the engine starts.
+15. If, after the start of the race, a rider stalls his motorcycle, then he may be assisted by being pushed by an official along the track until the engine starts.

-If, after a reasonable period, the engine does not start, then the rider will be pushed into the pit lane where his mechanics may provide assistance.
+If, after a reasonable period, the engine does not start, then the rider will be pushed by an official into the pit lane where his mechanics may provide assistance.